Quasi-isometric invariance of continuous group $L^p$-cohomology, and first applications to vanishings: The admissible simple real Lie groups

 \section{The admissible simple real Lie groups}

-We are looking for the simple Lie groups that we called admissible, \emph{i.e.} that contain a proper parabolic subgroup, say $P$ with Levi decomposition $M_P \ltimes A^PN^P$ where $A^P$ is a split torus and $N^P$ is a unipotent group normalized by $A^P$, for which the following metric condition holds: $(*)$ {\it the underlying Riemannian variety of the radical $A^PN^P$ is quasi-isometric to a real hyperbolic space}.
+We are looking for the simple Lie groups that we called admissible, \emph{i.e.} that contain a proper parabolic subgroup, say $P$, with Langlands decomposition $M_P \ltimes A^PN^P$ \cite[Prop.\!
+7.83]{Knapp}, where $A^P$ is a $1$-dimensional group of simultaneously ${\bf R}$-diagonalisable matrices, where $N^P$ is a nilpotent group normalized by $A^P$, and for which the following metric condition holds: $(*)$ {\it the underlying Riemannian manifold of the radical $A^PN^P$ is quasi-isometric to a real hyperbolic space}.

-The list of admissible simple Lie groups is given by the following.
+The list of admissible simple Lie groups is given by the following (see also the tables provided at the end of Sect. \ref{8}).

 \begin{proposition} The admissible simple real Lie groups are those whose relative root system is of type ${\rm A}_l$, ${\rm B}_l$, ${\rm C}_l$, ${\rm D}_l$, ${\rm E}_6$ and ${\rm E}_7$.
 In particular, for classical types the only excluded groups are those with non-reduced root system ${\rm BC}_l$. \end{proposition}